jrthunell/crypto-wallets/README.md

 Commands:
-- `crypto-wallets generate <currency> [number]` Generates and prints JSON-formatted wallets in given currency.
+- `crypto-wallets generate <currency> [number]` Generates and prints wallets in given currency.
 If [number] is not given, it defaults to 1.
 ```
 >crypto-wallets generate btc
 [ { currency: 'BTC',